 © Sónia Godinho

 Zia Soares is a theatre director and actress.
-In her work, which is developed between Africa and Europe, she obsessively experiments with the construction of new dramaturgies rooted in the poetics of divergent oralities and (in)corporalities, where the verb is a manifestation of images — images that incarnate, that neither imitate nor reproduce, instead they act.
+In her work, developed between Africa and Europe, she obsessively experiments with the construction of new dramaturgies rooted in poetics of oralities and divergent (in)corporealities, where the verb is a manifestation of images — images that incarnate, that neither imitate nor reproduce, but perform.
+Her practice investigates and reflects on colonial unburied bodies and their legacies, dignity in death, repatriation and restitution, mourning, trance and ceremonial practices, and performance as a force of agency.

-Of her most recent stagings, stand out O Riso dos Necrófagos, authored by her, co-produced by Teatro GRIOT and Culturgest, which was distinguished as “Best Show 2021/22” within the scope of the Premio Internazionale Teresa Pamodoro (Milan, Italy); Uma Dança das Florestas, by Wole Soyinka, co-produced by Teatro GRIOT and São Luiz Teatro Municipal; FANUN RUIN, authored by her, and co-produced by Calouste Gulbenkian Foundation and Sowing_arts; and Pérola Sem Rapariga, co-produced by Sowing_arts, Teatro Nacional D. Maria II, apap - Feminist Futures (a project co-funded by the Creative Europe Programme of the European Union).
+Of her most recent stagings, stand out O Riso dos Necrófagos, authored by her, co-produced by Teatro GRIOT and Culturgest, which was distinguished as “Best Show 2021/22” within the scope of the Premio Internazionale Teresa Pamodoro (Milan, Italy); Uma Dança das Florestas, by Wole Soyinka, co-produced by Teatro GRIOT and São Luiz Teatro Municipal; FANUN RUIN, authored by her, and co-produced by Calouste Gulbenkian Foundation and SOWING_ARTS; Pérola Sem Rapariga, co-produced by Sowing_arts, Teatro Nacional D. Maria II, apap - Feminist Futures (a project co-funded by the Creative Europe Programme of the European Union), and ARUS FEMIA, produced by SOWING_ARTS, Netos de Bandim, Teatro Municipal do Porto, STATION for contemporary dance.

-In cinema, she has worked with the directors João Botelho, Avelina Prat, José Barahona, António Castelo, Pocas Pascoal , Pedro Filipe Marques.
-Zia Soares has been shortlisted for the PLATINO Ibero-American Film and Audiovisual Awards 2025 for Best Secondary Female Performance in José Brahona's film Sobreviventes, a DAVID & GOLIAS production.
+In cinema, she has worked with the directors João Botelho, Avelina Prat, Latifa Said, José Barahona, António Castelo, Pocas Pascoal, Pedro Filipe Marques.
+Zia Soares was pre-selected for the PLATINO Ibero-American Film and Audiovisual Awards 2025 in the category of Best Supporting Actress for her performance in José Barahona's film The Survivors, a DAVID & GOLIAS production.

 She teaches performing arts workshops in the Portuguese-speaking African countries (PALOP) and among black communities in the Lisbon metropolitan area, and is a frequent lecturer and guest speaker at various events organised by artistic and academic organisations.